Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Omitted Proofs

 \begin{lemma} Let $G$ be an $n$-node graph $\rho$-minor distributed into a communication network $\overline{G}$ for which \Cref{assumption:minor_aggregation} holds for some $Q = Q(\rho)$.
 Then, if $\mathcal{L}$ is the Laplacian matrix of $G$ and $\alpha \geq 0$ some parameter, there is an algorithm which computes an $\alpha$-DD subset $F$ of $\mathcal{L}$ of size at least $n/(8(1 + \alpha))$ in $O(Q(\rho) \log n)$ rounds with high probability. \end{lemma}

-Indeed, the algorithm of Kyng et al. \cite{10.1145/2897518.2897640} determines an $\alpha$-DD subset of size $n/(8(1 + \alpha))$, while the round-complexity guarantee follows similarly to the proof of \cite[Lemma 6.7]{DBLP:journals/corr/abs-2012-15675}.
-Here we should note that the global aggregation steps required in the distributed implementation of \cite[Lemma 6.7]{DBLP:journals/corr/abs-2012-15675} can be trivially performed in $O(Q(1))$ rounds.
+Indeed, the algorithm of \citet{10.1145/2897518.2897640} determines an $\alpha$-DD subset of size $n/(8(1 + \alpha))$, while the round-complexity guarantee follows similarly to the proof in \citep[Lemma 6.7]{DBLP:journals/corr/abs-2012-15675}.
+Here we should note that the global aggregation steps required in the distributed implementation of \citep[Lemma 6.7]{DBLP:journals/corr/abs-2012-15675} can be trivially performed in $O(Q(1))$ rounds.

 The next step is to construct an operator that approximates $\mathcal{L}^{-1}_{[F, F]}$, where $F$ is an $\alpha$-DD set, and can be efficiently applied to vectors.
 This is ensured by the following lemma: